tgru/xbox-control-skill/README.md

 ## Xbox Control

-Lets you control your xbox one by voice.
+Lets you control your Xbox One by voice.

 ## Description

+This is a skill for the Mycroft AI voice assistant, which enables you to control your Xbox One with voice commands.

+## Installation

+At the moment this skill requires an [Xbox Smartglass REST server](https://github.com/OpenXbox/xbox-smartglass-rest-python) from OpenXbox running somewhere.
+In case the server is not running on the same device the URL and port of this server can be configured in the skill settings, since the default setting is `localhost:5557`.

+Apart from this, a normal skill installation by cloning this repository can be done.

 ## Examples

- - "Turn on the xbox"
+ - "Turn on the Xbox"
- - "Power off the xbox"
+ - "Power off the Xbox"

 ## Credits

 @tgru